Oluwatodimu/book-catalogue/README.md

 - Ensure Java 8 is installed on your machine.
 - Ensure you have *maven* installed.
 - Ensure you have *docker* installed and running.
-- navigate to the cloned project directory.
+- Navigate to the cloned project directory.

 ### Building the fat jar files and docker images
 Since there are two applications, we have to build and dockerize jar files for both of them.
 These